Core Features

 Transparent controller composition and core capabilities:

-- Both controller types consist of
+- All controller types consist of dual components:

-SidecarandNATS Executordual components:Sidecar: Responsible for node-side collection component process management (start/stop/restart);NATS Executor: Responsible for message communication between nodes and the platform, receiving and executing task commands;
+SidecarandNATS Executor:Sidecar: Responsible for node-side collection component process management (start/stop/restart);NATS Executor: Responsible for message communication between nodes and the platform, receiving and executing task commands;

 - Core capabilities cover: lifecycle management of various collectors on nodes, automated deployment and dynamic coordination of node resources, and command/data transmission between the platform and nodes.

-- Both controller types consist of
+- All controller types consist of dual components:

 -